Shivamdhuria/flows_guide/README.md

   - Using Color Pallette API for setting background color of bottom sheet above
   - Recycler - Selection library with contexual Action mode for setting a Dog as Favorite
   - Using Paging 3 library
+  - Update this Readme for APp screenshots, credits, libraries used and contribution.